fluidmindapp/privacy-policy/README.md

 <h1 align="center">FluidMind Privacy Policy</h1>

-Last modified: 03/04/24
+Last modified: April 29, 2024

 Euthymia Technologies (“we, us, our”) respect your privacy and are committed to protecting it by complying with this policy.

 This policy describes:

-* The types of information we may collect or that app users (“you”) may provide when you download, install, or use FluidMind (the “App”).
+- The types of information we may collect or that app users (“you”) may provide when you download, install, or use FluidMind (the “App”).
-* Our practices for collecting, using, maintaining, protecting, and disclosing that information.
+- Our practices for collecting, using, maintaining, protecting, and disclosing that information.

 We will only use your personal information in accordance with this policy unless otherwise required by applicable law.
 We take steps to ensure that the personal information that we collect about you is adequate, relevant, not excessive, and used for limited purposes.